Parenting Support

 What is parenting support?

+Parenting support is therapeutic guidance for caregivers that helps you understand what is driving your child's behavior and respond to it with more steadiness.
+It focuses on you, on how you read your child, how you stay regulated in hard moments, and what you do next, rather than on treating your child directly.
 Parenting can feel overwhelming, especially when your child is struggling, family stress is high, or the same difficult moments keep repeating.
 You may find yourself second-guessing how to respond, feeling stretched thin, or wanting to support your child well without knowing what will actually help.
-Parenting support offers a place to step back, understand what may be happening underneath your child's behavior or emotional distress, and strengthen the way you respond.
-At Bozeman Therapy & Counseling, we provide parenting support for caregivers who want help navigating emotional overwhelm, behavior concerns, family stress, and parent-child disconnection with more clarity and confidence.
+At Bozeman Therapy & Counseling, we work with caregivers on emotional overwhelm, behavior concerns, family stress, co-parenting, and parent-child disconnection.
+Some families come to us alongside their child's own therapy, and many come on their own.

 There's no perfect parent, but there is real support for the hard moments.